desultory-zz/GroupMe-Bot/README.md

-/admins lists current user IDs with admin status /addadmin -"userid" adds an admin to the admins file /deladmin -"userid" removes an admin from the admins file
+/admins lists current user IDs with admin status /addadmin -"userid" adds an admin to the admins file /deladmin -"userid" removes an admin from the admins file /ignore -"userid" ignores a specifc user so they will not trigger the bot /unignore -"userid" removes an ignore
+/responses lists all resposnes
+/addresponse -"find" -"response" responds with a response every time it finds a certain string /delresponse -"find" deletes a response
+/getuserid -"name" finds someones userID using the groupme api /enable -"(weather|btc|eth)" enables the special responses for weather, bitcoin, or ethereum /disable -"(weather|btc|eth)" disables the special responses for weather, bitcoin, or ethereum /status displays the special response status for all special responses

 When writing responses through the commands or by editing the responses.php file, you can use things like $name or $id to be put in the response.
 You can code in the ability to have custom responses for different users pretty easily.